samuelcedilla/samuelcedilla/README.md

 <h1 align="center">Samuel Cedilla</h1>
-<h3 align="center">Infrastructure • Systems • DevOps Enthusiast</h3>
+<h3 align="center">IT Systems • Infrastructure • Cybersecurity Enthusiast</h3>

 ---

 ### 👋 About me

-I am an IT enthusiast focused on **systems administration, infrastructure and automation**.
+I am an IT-oriented professional focused on **systems, infrastructure and technical support**.

-Currently studying **Network Systems Administration (ASIR)** while building practical projects around:
+Currently studying **Network Systems Administration (ASIR)** and developing practical skills in:

-- Linux systems
-- Infrastructure and networking
-- virtualization and containers
-- automation and DevOps tooling

-I enjoy experimenting with environments that simulate real infrastructure.
+• system administration
+• infrastructure environments
+• IT support and troubleshooting
+• cybersecurity fundamentals

+I enjoy understanding how systems work internally and improving their reliability and efficiency.

+---

+### 🖥 Areas of Interest

+• Systems Administration
+• IT Infrastructure
+• Networking
+• Cybersecurity
+• Technical Support

 ---